Campaigners in court over NHS policy

 A judicial review by a group of campaigners challenging government health policy in England gets under way at the High Court later.

-The group, which was backed by Prof Stephen Hawking before his death, are fighting the creation of accountable care organisations (ACOs).
+The group, which was backed by Prof Stephen Hawking before his death, is fighting the creation of accountable care organisations (ACOs).

 These are to act as partnership bodies incorporating hospitals, community services and councils.